dongkwonjin/Semantic-Line-SLNet/README.md

 \\[[arXiv]](https://arxiv.org/abs/2007.08139)
 -->

-Pytorch reimplementation for the paper **"Semantic Line Detection and Its Applications"**.
+Official pytorch reimplementation for the paper **"Semantic Line Detection and Its Applications"**.

 ### Requirements
 - PyTorch 1.3.1